emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### "Nix"

 The word "Nix" itself can mean one of three different things.
-I've tried to take care not to use "Nix" in this document.
-Instead, I try to explicitly use one of the following three terms[^usebeforedefining].
+I've tried to take care not to use just "Nix" in this document.
+Instead, I try to explicitly use one of the following three terms.

 #### Nix Expression Language